What Is FIPS 140-2?

 What's the difference between FIPS 140-2 and FIPS 197?

 FIPS 140-2 is the overarching NIST security standard for cryptographic modules transmitting sensitive but unclassified information.
-FIPS 197 is the NIST’s publication name for the Advanced Encryption Standard (AES), which specifies a FIPS-approved cryptographic algorithm that’s used to encrypt and decrypt a module’s sensitive information.
+FIPS 197, on the other hand, is the NIST’s publication name for the Advanced Encryption Standard (AES), which specifies a FIPS-approved cryptographic algorithm that’s used to encrypt and decrypt a module’s sensitive information.

 AES encryption is compliant with FIPS 140-2.
 It’s a symmetric encryption algorithm that uses cryptographic key lengths of 128, 192, and 256 bits to encrypt and decrypt a module’s sensitive information.
 AES algorithms are notoriously difficult to crack, with longer key lengths offering additional protection.